laobubu/HyperMD/docs/index.md

 ### with bundlers (webpack / parcel-bundler...)

-First of all, run `npm i hypermd`, then let's make a simpliest `index.html`.
+First of all, run `npm i hypermd codemirror`, then let's make a simpliest `index.html`.

 ```html
 <html>